 Be prepared to immerse yourself in scented smoke, delicious Turkish coffee, fruits, nuts, hours of laughs, board games and talk.

-We enjoyed a “Hookah, the Turkish narghilé, in Karaköy, near Tophane tram station, just beside Istanbul Modern Museum.
+We enjoyed the “Hookah, the Turkish narghilé, in Karaköy, near Tophane tram station, just beside Istanbul Modern Museum.
 Locals and tourists fill up the bars to watch football matches and have fun.
 Of course, we were there too and we tried the apple flavor narghilé!
 Tip: keep an eye on your bill, we heard some complaints about rip-offs on that area.

 Our list of what to do in Istanbul is far from the end, now that you already visit the ancient places is time to cross the Golden Horn (the river that divides Sultanahmet and Beyoglu) and enjoy the new part of Istanbul.

 I would recommend you to start your third day visiting the Dolmabahçe Palace.
 The garden, the Bosphorus view, and the architecture are quite impressive.
 The guided tour inside the place is in Turkish and English, and they allow just 3K visitors per day.
 Be aware that on Mondays and Thursday Dolmabahçe is close to the public.

 After the visit go to the Kabataş Port, facing the Bosphorus on the right side of the Dolmabahçe Palace.
 There you will find a small food stall just beside the ticket/departure building.
 Those two guys sell the best köfte sandwich in Istanbul.